-3.1.7.
-Application Requirements
+3.1.8 Application Requirements

-The purpose of the application is to confirm information that was presented in the NOI, submit final construction design plans, identify and document all funding sources, and provide additional documentation to show compliance with state and federal regulations.
+The purpose of the application is to establish the final eligibility and budget of submitted projects, demonstrate that the project adheres to program policies and grant conditions, submit final construction design plans, identify and document all funding sources, and provide additional documentation to show compliance with state and federal regulations.
 The required information is as follows:

-• Overall Project Description/Scope of Work

-The overall project description and scope of work provides a complete summary of the project with supporting documentation that ties the project to the 2017 disasters.
+- Authorizing Resolution - HCD provides a template that must be used - Due Diligence (See Section 3.2) - Overall Project Description/Scope of Work - The overall project description and scope of work provides a complete summary of the project with supporting documentation that ties the project to the 2018 disasters and demonstrates support of housing recovery.
 The project description includes the ownership of the project and who benefits from the project.
-The scope of work includes a full description of construction activities.

-National Objective/MID Documentation

-- Ensure that the final proposed project service area hasn't changed from the NOI.
-If the project benefits MID areas, the service area must show the MID area benefit. - For LMI, the Subrecipient must complete a beneficiary form detailing demographic calculations and supporting maps/figures. - Urgent Need documentation resolution from the city council or county board stating that no other funding is available for this project.

-Complete Cost Estimate/Budget
+The scope of work includes a full description of construction activities. - National Objective/MID Documentation - Ensure that the final proposed project service area hasn't changed from the NOI.
+If the project benefits MID areas, the service area must show the MID area benefit. - For LMI projects, the Subrecipient must complete a beneficiary form detailing demographic calculations and supporting maps/figures. - Urgent Need documentation resolution from the city council or county board stating that no other funding is available for this project. - Complete Cost Estimate/Budget - Complete list of all project funds and sources of funds (CDBG, local, private, other state funds, federal funds, other). - Final budget (eligible activity costs and project delivery costs)

-- Complete list of all project funds and sources of funds (CDBG, Local, Private, Other State funds, Federal funds, other). - Final budget (eligible activity costs and project delivery costs) - Design and construction cost estimates with description of materials needed, quantities, unit prices, and an itemized amount (if possible). - Provide justification of any additional testing, investigations, or other engineering fees (soil boring tests, environmental site assessments, etc.).
+- Design and construction cost estimates with description of materials needed, quantities, unit prices, and an itemized amount (if possible). - Provide justification of any additional testing, investigations, or other engineering fees (soil boring tests, environmental site assessments, etc.).